genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 In this configuration,  jail r1 acts as a central router which crudely emulates a public network and is to be used as a monitoring post running tcpdump, while jail vpnr1 and vpnr2 are routers on private sites and remaining two (vpnh1 and vpnh2) are hosts on the private sites.

-I ran WireGuard on vpnr1 and vpnr2 to built a VPN tunnel between site1 and site2.
+I planned to run WireGuard on vpnr1 and vpnr2 and build a VPN tunnel between site1 and site2.

 For details on jails configuration, please refer to [another post](/playing-with-bsd/system/learning-notes-on-jails/#separate-network-configuration).
 The following sections assume that all five jails are up and running.

 ## Install WireGuard
-Because the jails in the above configuration cannot access outside network, ``pkg install`` cannot be used to install WireGuard.
+Because the jails in the above configuration cannot access network outside of the host system, ``pkg install`` cannot be used to install WireGuard on them.
 Instead I used ``pkg add`` to install the package files downloaded with ``pkg fetch``.

 1. Download package files on the host.
 With -d option, ``pkg fetch`` downloads the specified package plus its dependencies.